Raquib603/Technical-Writing/README.md

 # Academic & Technical Writer | Research, Journal & Reports

-~Clear explanation is what turns models, simulations and data into meaningful research~
+*Clear explanation is what turns models, simulations, and data into meaningful research.*

-My work covers research papers, projects, technical reports, simulation studies, literature reviews, journal and analytical documentations.
-Ensure proper citations and writing format for the targeted publications or area.
-I also help reviewing existing-recent works in related fields.
-This Includes books, research papers and open-source materials.
+My work covers **research papers, technical projects, simulation studies, literature reviews, journal articles, and analytical documentation**, with a strong emphasis on **proper citation practices** and **writing formats aligned with the targeted publication or academic domain**.
+I also assist in **reviewing and synthesizing recent work** across related fields, including **academic books, peer-reviewed research papers, and open-source materials**.

-Strong background in statistics, simulations and quantitative analysis.
-Expert in machine learning & LLM models.
-Specialized in creating well-researched documents for journals, publications, research and academic writings.
-Clear focus on accurate formatting, methodology, technical accuracy and academic integrity.
+I bring a **strong background in statistics, simulations, and quantitative analysis**, with expertise in **machine learning and LLM-based models**.
+I specialize in creating **well-researched, publication-ready documents** for journals, research projects, and academic writing, with a clear focus on **accurate formatting, sound methodology, technical precision, and academic integrity**.

 ---

 ## ✍️ Research, Documentation & Review